DerbyOwnersClub/2in1VideoCard/readme.md

 python -c 'import gi; gi.require_version("Gst","1.0"); gi.require_version("Gtk","3.0"); from gi.repository import Gst, Gtk; print("GI OK")'

-Run the compositor script with the video sources you gained when you ran DiscoverWorkingVideo.py: python3 SEGADOC2in1Video.py video# video#
+Run the script to combine with the video sources you gained when you ran DiscoverWorkingVideo.py above:

+python3 SEGADOC2in1Video.py video# video#